macsleep/gamepad/docs/Testing.md

 All testing was done using a Teensy 2.0 and the 16 channel FrSky XM receiver (no other hardware was used).

-A nice way to check the values the sbus gamepad provides is the [HTML5 Gamepad Tester](http://html5gamepad.com/).
+A nice way to check the sbus gamepad values is the [HTML5 Gamepad Tester](http://html5gamepad.com/).
 Values should toogle between -1 and 1 for the analog inputs.
-On my computer the two sliders where not displayed.
+On my computer the two sliders (channel 7 & 8) where not displayed.

 ![image](images/HTML5Gamepad.png)